VOL. XCIV, NO. 247

 Should I choose Google Trends or In Practise?

 Choose Google Trends if you need Explore search interest over time with geographic and category filters; compare up to five groups of terms (25 terms per group)., and Discover related topics and rising queries to spot shifts in attention..
-Go with In Practise if Extensive library of executive interviews, all conducted by experienced fundamental investors., and Steady cadence of 25+ new interviews and content pieces added each month. better fits how you invest.
+Go with In Practise if Extensive library of executive interviews, all conducted by experienced fundamental investors., and Current FAQ says In Practise publishes 100+ executive interviews and other pieces of content every month. better fits how you invest.

 Does Google Trends or In Practise have real-time data?